UndernetIRC/undernet-charter/docs/structure.md

 -   can include the Administrative Secretary (AS), although not a requirement

-AOB Members are responsible for:
+AOB members are responsible for:

 -   vetoing any CFV that does not comply with this UC, except those which change the UC